mementum/backtrader.blog/docs/posts/2016-07-30-macd-settings/macd-settings.rst

 MACD Settings
 #############

-In the *Algotrading* site of *Reddit* I found the following thread:
+In the *Algotrading* site of *Reddit*  a thread about optimizing MACD settings was found.

   - `How to determine best MACD settings?
     <https://www.reddit.com/r/algotrading/comments/4s832w/how_to_determine_best_macd_settings/>`_